On this page:

 - Be a person with a disability and eligible for hiring under the Schedule A Hiring Authority for persons with disabilities.

 - Be a current, full-time undergraduate or graduate student OR have graduated from Wright State on or after April 1, 2018.

-If you are interested in participating in WRP, contact Wright State’s school coordinators, Evan Mason and Maggie Mejia.
+If you are interested in participating in WRP, contact Wright State’s school coordinator, Evan Mason.